Japanese PM to visit India to build Indo-Pacific partnership - NewsBreak

 Japanese PM to visit India to build Indo-Pacific partnership

-Japan's Prime Minister Fumio Kishida will meet with his Indian counterpart, Narendra Modi, to strengthen their partnership in the Indo-Pacific and beyond in view of China ’s growing footprint in the region, an Indian official said Thursday.
+NEW DELHI (AP) — Japan’s Prime Minister Fumio Kishida will meet with his Indian counterpart, Narendra Modi, to strengthen their partnership in the Indo-Pacific and beyond in view of China’s growing footprint in the region, an Indian official said Thursday.

 The meeting on Saturday will provide an opportunity to exchange views on regional and global issues of mutual interest, said Arindam Bagchi, India’s External Affairs Ministry spokesman.
 But Russia’s invasion of Ukraine and the relationship with China are expected to figure prominently in their discussions.